A big smile on my face this past June: I finished my exam to become a dive instructor!

 This June, I completed my IDC and IE in Costa Rica.
 What are an IDC and an IE, you ask?
 Well, allow me to explain later in this article.
 For now, note that it’s part of the process to be a Dive Instructor.
 And that I became one!

 When I started diving, I had no clue I would end up instructing others to start diving as well.
-But now that I do, it feels like an amazing experience.
+But now that I do, it feels like a fantastic experience.
 Besides, meeting motivated people who are dedicated to learning a new skill, such as Scuba diving, is a pretty cool thing.
 And from every training and every student, I learn something new myself as well.

 The steps to become a Dive Instructor